diegosano/diegosano/README.md

 ### Hi there 👋
-Hi, my name is Diego and I work as a junior PHP developer.
+My name is Diego and I work as a junior PHP developer.
 I'm studying to be a full-stack Javascript developer.

 - 🌱 I’m currently learning ReactJS  | Typescript | Open Source
 - 🤔 I’m looking for help with career advices